drupal-composer/drupal-scaffold/README.md

 modules
 ```

-Usually, the `sites` folder should be excluded (this is the default); however,
-there are some settings files, such as sites/default/default.settings.php,
-which should be copied over.
-Additional scaffold settings files may be
+If there are some files inside of an excluded location that should be
+copied over, they can be individually selected for inclusion via the
-specified with the `settings` option.
-Default settings are provided by the
+`includes` option.
+Default includes are provided by the plugin:
-plugin:
 ```
 sites/default/default.settings.php
 sites/default/default.services.yml